Names of the Qing dynasty

 The Qing dynasty (/tʃɪŋ/) was an imperial Chinese dynasty ruled by the Aisin Gioro clan of Manchu ethnicity.
 Officially known as the Great Qing, the dynastic empire was also widely known in English as China and the Chinese Empire both during its existence, especially internationally, and after the fall of the dynasty.

 Earlier names

 In 1616 Nurhaci declared himself the "Bright Khan" of the Later Jin state (後金國 (Hòu Jīn Guó, Later Gold State); Jurchen/Manchu: Amaga Aisin gurun) in honor both of the 12–13th century Jurchen-led Jin dynasty and of his Aisin Gioro clan (Aisin being Manchu for the Chinese 金 (jīn, "gold")).
 The dynasty became known as the Later Jin dynasty by historians.
-His son Hong Taiji renamed the dynasty Great Qing in 1636, which established its capital in Beijing in 1644.
-It soon completely conquered the Southern Ming.
+His son Hong Taiji renamed the dynasty Great Qing in 1636, sometimes referred to as the Predynastic Qing.
+In 1644 the Shunzhi Emperor established the dynastic capital in Beijing and was enthroned in the Forbidden City shortly after the fall of the Ming dynasty (1368–1644).
+The Qing dynasty completely conquered the Ming dynasty's rump regimes (collectively known as the Southern Ming) by 1662.